mirbaagheri/lock-laravel/readme.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](license.md)
 [![Packagist Version](https://img.shields.io/packagist/v/beatswitch/lock-laravel.svg?style=flat-square)](https://packagist.org/packages/beatswitch/lock-laravel)
 [![Total Downloads](https://img.shields.io/packagist/dt/beatswitch/lock-laravel.svg?style=flat-square)](https://packagist.org/packages/beatswitch/lock-laravel)

-> I'm sad to say that Lock is currently not maintained.
-I won't be able to offer support or accept new contributions for the current time being.
-Other priorities are keeping me from putting the work into Lock that it deserves.
-Eventually I'll try to pick up work again but unfortunately I cannot say when.
-My thanks goes out to all the contributors and users.
->
-> -- Dries

 This package is a Laravel 5 driver for [Lock](https://github.com/BeatSwitch/lock).
 Check the documentation of Lock for more info.
 It requires PHP 5.5.9+.